-Symptoms of mumps are fever, headache, muscle aches, tiredness, loss of appetite, and swollen and tender salivary glands under the ears or jaw on one or both sides of the face (parotitis).
+Mumps symptoms may include fever, headache, muscle aches, tiredness, loss of appetite, and swollen and tender glands under the ears or jaw on one or both sides of the face (parotitis).
 Most people with mumps recover fully.
-However, mumps can occasionally cause complications, such as swelling of the brain, testicles (in males), and ovaries and breasts (in females), and temporary or permanent deafness.
+However, mumps infection can occasionally cause complications, such as swelling of the brain, testicles, ovaries, or breasts.
+It can also cause temporary or permanent hearing loss.

 Who is at risk?

 Mumps remains a common disease in many countries therefore travelers who are not vaccinated are at risk for getting mumps.
 Mumps outbreaks are more common among groups of people who have frequent, close contact with each other, such as college students, sports teams, or community groups (e.g., church members).

 Getting vaccinated is the best way to protect yourself against mumps.
 Mumps vaccine is routinely given to children in the United States.
 The vaccine is given in two doses: children usually get the first dose at 12 to 15 months old and the second dose when they are 4 to 6 years old.
 Mumps vaccine is a combination vaccine that also protects against measles and rubella (MMR vaccine) or measles, rubella, and varicella (MMRV vaccine).

 If you were born in or after 1957 and have never had mumps or have never been vaccinated against mumps, you should get vaccinated with two doses of MMR vaccine before you travel, with the second dose given at least 28 days after the first dose.